Joe Paterno was reportedly admitted to the hospital December 11

-The injury will not require surgery, the source said.
-But since the former Penn State football coach is being treated with chemotherapy as he battles lung cancer, doctors have decided to keep him in the hospital.
+The injury would not require surgery, the second source said.
+But since Paterno is being treated with chemotherapy as he battles lung cancer, doctors decided to keep him in the hospital.

 According to a biography on a Penn State website, Paterno was born December 21, 1926, in Brooklyn, New York, and attended Brown University.
 He joined the Penn State football program after graduating college in 1960, taking over as the team’s head coach in 1966.

 In late October, a Penn State win over Illinois – the 409th in his head coaching career – propelled Paterno past Grambling University’s legendary former coach Eddie Robinson for the most in NCAA Division I history.

 A week later, Sandusky – who coached at Penn State for 23 years and remained a presence on campus after his retirement in 1999 – was arrested and charged with 40 counts tied to allegations over a 14-year period.
 Ten additional charges were levied this month.

 An investigative grand jury’s summary of testimony claimed that Sandusky engaged in fondling, oral sex and anal sex with young boys.